Modern bikes with Internal Combustion Engines (ICE) all need a battery to crank the motorcycle on and supply current for the bike’s electrical system.

 However, if the voltage drops to less than 9.5V, there could be trouble.
 This could mean one of two things.

-Either the battery is not on a full charge, or the battery life is near over.
+Either the battery is not on a full charge, or the battery life is nearly over.
 It is important to note that seeing an undercharged new battery might simply require plugging the battery into a charging system.
 However, undercharge on older batteries usually signals that the battery may need a replacement.

-Scenario 4: Kill switch ON, ignition ON and engine turned ON and RPM about 2500
+Scenario 4: Kill switch ON, ignition ON and engine turned ON, and RPM about 2500

 Open up the throttle slightly to go above the 2000RPM mark.
 We are trying to check the charging voltage of the battery.
 If the battery voltage crosses the 14V mark, then the battery is in good shape.
 If it is lower, you might want to consider getting the charging system of the motorcycle inspected along with the battery, of course.
 One or both of them could be the culprit.